-It is OIIA's policy not to take on nonaudit services that could impair our organizational independence to conduct audits.
-If the CAE or Audit Oversight Committee determines that it is in the DeKalb County's best interest to provide limited advisory services to management that are beyond the scope of routine activities identified in GAS 3.70-3.71, the CAE or OIIA staff is responsible for documenting:
+It is OIIA policy not to take on nonaudit services that could impair our organizational independence to conduct audits.
+If the CAE or Audit Oversight Committee determines that it is in the DeKalb County's best interest to provide limited advisory services to management that are beyond the scope of routine activities identified in GAS 3.40-3.41, the CAE or OIIA staff is responsible for documenting:

-- Consideration of threats to independence that require the application of safeguards (GAS 3.32). - An understanding with the audited entity's management regarding the objectives of the nonaudit service. - Services to be performed. - The auditor's responsibilities. - The audited entity's acceptance of its responsibilities. - Any limitations of the nonaudit service (GAS 3.77).
+- Consideration of threats to independence that require the application of safeguards (GAS 3.24).

+- Objectives of the nonaudit service.

+- Services to be performed.

+- The auditor's responsibilities.

+- Any limitations of the nonaudit service (GAS 3.39).